Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Related Work

 \section{Related Work}

-In the deep learning era~\cite{lecun2015deep}, visual recognition algorithms are mostly built upon deep neural networks.
-There are two important network backbones in the past decade, namely, the \textbf{convolutional neural networks}~\cite{Resnet2016,AlexNet2012,EfficientNet2019} and the \textbf{vision transformers}~\cite{ViT2021,Swin2021,hivit,pvt}.
-This paper focuses on the vision transformers which were transplanted from the natural language processing field~\cite{Attention2017}.
+In the deep learning era~\cite{lecun2015deep}, vision models are mostly built upon deep neural networks, $e.g.$, CNNs~\cite{Resnet2016,AlexNet2012,EfficientNet2019} and ViTs~\cite{ViT2021,Swin2021,hivit,pvt}.
+This study focuses on the ViTs that were transplanted from the natural language processing field~\cite{Attention2017}.
 The core idea is to extract visual features by treating each image patch as a token and computing self-attentions among them.